nullberg/MySpend/README.md

 ## Description

 Many apps exist out there to keep track of your spendings.
 But sometimes simple is better.
-This Android app was made in straight-forward and exports your spending data into a simple TXT file with time-stamps.
+This Android app was made in straight-forward way, and exports your spending data into a simple TXT file with time-stamps.
 Just select amount, currency, and category.

 Using this code as a template, other users can also fork this project and create their own implementation.